 Another Account User Made the Payment

-A spouse, family member, employee, office manager, bookkeeper, or another authorized Verizon account user may have initiated the payment.
+A spouse, family member, employee, office manager, bookkeeper, business partner, or another authorized Verizon account user may have initiated the payment.

 A Past-Due or Payment-Arrangement Amount

-The amount may be associated with a past-due balance, scheduled payment arrangement, restored service, or a payment covering more than one billing period.
+The payment may be associated with a past-due balance, scheduled payment arrangement, restored service, or a payment covering more than one billing period.

 How to Confirm an ACHMA VISB Payment